robot297/JAG_8_2019/grades/Lab 8 Questions.md

 Add these components to AgileWaterfallGUI.form.
 Again, use these names.

-**JTextField projectName**
+* JTextField `projectName`
-**JSlider peopleOnTeam**  This should take values between 1 and 300.
+* JSlider `peopleOnTeam`  This should take values between 1 and 300.
 Add JLabels with the text "1" at the start, and "300" at the end, to indicate the start and end values.
-**JCheckBox firmDeadlines**
+* JCheckBox `firmDeadlines`
-**JCheckBox experienceAllPhases**
+* JCheckBox `experienceAllPhases`
-**JCheckBox qualityControl**
+* JCheckBox `qualityControl`
-**JCheckBox earlyIntegration**
+* JCheckBox `earlyIntegration`
-**JCheckBox earlyWorkingModels**
+* JCheckBox `earlyWorkingModels`
-**JButton recommendMethodology**
+* JButton `recommendMethodology`
-**JLabel recommendation**
+* JLabel `recommendation`

-Add more JLabels as appropriate, for example, to label the JTextField and JSlider name and max and min values.
+Add more JLabels as appropriate, for example, to indicate what to type into the JTextField, and label the JSlider with a name, and max and min values.

-Your program can re-use the agileOrWaterfall method you wrote in Lab 3.
+Your program may re-use the `agileOrWaterfall` method you wrote in Lab 3.

-Add a click event listener to the `recommendMethodology` button.
-When clicked, this button will read the data entered, and recommend Waterfall or Agile or Either for a development method for the project.
+Add a ActionListener (click) event listener to the `recommendMethodology` button.
+When clicked, this button will read the data entered, and recommend Waterfall or Agile or either for a development method for the project.
 Display the recommendation in the `recommendation` JLabel.

 Use the provided Strings `AGILE`, `WATERFALL` and `EITHER` and `RECOMMENDATION_TEMPLATE` to display the result.

-Your GUI program should use a JLabel and the recommendationTemplate format String provided to display something like “Big IBM Project could use Waterfall” or “My assignment could use Agile” or "Banking App could use either"
+Your GUI program should use a JLabel and the `recommendationTemplate` format String provided to display something like “Big IBM Project could use Waterfall” or “My assignment could use Agile” or "Banking App could use either"

 Take a screenshot of your application running and add it to the **screenshots** directory in this project.